“The priest is not a priest for himself,

 Worker Priests

-Unlike some churches and yet in common with many Orthodox clergy around the world, some of our priests are “bi-vocational”, meaning that they combine secular employment with their priestly ministry, financially supporting themselves, their families and their congregations.
-“Tent-maker” ministry is sometimes used to describe this bi-vocational calling after the Apostle Paul who often turned to his family’s trade to support himself.
+In common with many clergy worldwide, some of our priests are bi-vocational—meaning they balance secular employment with their priestly ministry, supporting themselves, their families, and their congregations financially.
+This is often called “tent-maker” ministry, a reference to the Apostle Paul, who frequently relied on his family’s trade to sustain himself.